gammapy/gammapy/docs/estimators/index.rst

 e.g. when the background is overestimated, the significance is defined as :math:`-\sqrt{\Delta TS}` by convention.

-In general the flux can be estimated using methods:
+In general the flux can be estimated using two methods:

-1. Based on model fitting: given a (global) best fit model with multiple model components, the flux of the component of interest is re-fitted in the chosen energy, time or spatial region.
+#. **Based on model fitting:** given a (global) best fit model with multiple model components,
+the flux of the component of interest is re-fitted in the chosen energy, time or spatial region.
 The new flux is given as a ``norm`` with respect to the global reference model.
 Optionally other component parameters in the global model can be re-optimised.
+This method is also named **forward folding**.

-2. Based on excess: in the case of having one energy bin, neglecting the PSF and not re-optimising other parameters, once can estimate the flux based on excess and derive the significance analytically from the classical Li & Ma solution.
+#. ***Based on excess:** in the case of having one energy bin, neglecting the PSF and

-The technical implementation follows the concept of a reference best fit model.
-Given a global best fit model, the source of interest (for which flux points are computed) is scaled in amplitude by fitting a ``norm`` parameter.
-The fitting is done by grouping the data in time and reconstructed energy bins (reference?).
+not re-optimising other parameters, one can estimate the significance based on the analytical solution by [LiMa1983].
+In this case the "best fit" flux and significance are given by the excess over the null hypothesis.
+This method is also named **backward folding**.

-Based on this algorithm most estimators compute the same basic quantities:
+Uniformly for both methods most estimators compute the same basic quantities:

 ================= =================================================
 Quantity          Definition